WhapplePay/react-native-whapplepay-sdk/README.md

 ## API Reference

-For detailed information about WPReactSDK's API methods and usage examples, please refer to the [API Reference](https://github.com/WhapplePay/react-native-whapplepay-sdk/blob/main/API_REFERENCE.md).
+For detailed information about WhapplepayReactSDK's API methods and usage examples, please refer to the [API Reference](https://github.com/WhapplePay/react-native-whapplepay-sdk/blob/main/API_REFERENCE.md).

 ## Contributing

-Contributions to WPReactSDK are welcome!
+Contributions to WhapplepayReactSDK are welcome!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-branch-name`).